LSSTDESC/BlendingToolKit/CONTRIBUTING.md

 cd BlendingToolKit
 ```

+2. We use [poetry](https://python-poetry.org) as python package manager for BTK.
+It guarantees all developers are sharing the same python environment, makes it really easy to update dependencies, and publish to [pypi](https://pypi.org).
+Given some of the complications with installing `galsim` via `poetry`, we follow a hybrid approach of `conda`+`poetry`.

-2. It is recommended to create a `conda` virtual environment (using `python3.8`) from scratch and use it to install all required dependencies.
+3. It is recommended to create a `conda` virtual environment (using `python3.8`) from scratch and use it to install all required dependencies.
 After having installed `conda`, please follow the following series of steps:

 ```
 # create virtual environment.